stevin-wilson/ephrem-view/README.md

 ![Text Variant - Active](assets/text-active.png)

 ## Contributors

+We would like to express our gratitude to the [American Bible Society](http://www.americanbible.org/) for creating and maintaining the [scripture-styles](https://github.com/americanbible/scripture-styles) repository, which is used to style scripture text in the Ephrem View tool.
+We also thank the [API.Bible](https://scripture.api.bible/) team for providing the API that allows to retrieve scripture passages for display in Ephrem View.

 <!-- spellchecker: disable -->
 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->